-OSHA requires facilities to maintain records of all work-related recordable injuries and illnesses.
+- OSHA requires facilities to maintain records of all work-related recordable injuries and illnesses.

+- Applies to 10 or more employees

+Exception: BLS

-• The employer has the ultimate responsibility for making a good faith determination about recordability.
+The employer has the ultimate responsibility for making a good faith determination about recordability.

 OSHA 300 Recordability vs. Workers' Compensation Compensability